DaveMielke/NBP/b2g/doc/UserInterface/Features/useful.rst

     Go to the Gallery app.

   m (dots 134)
-    Go to the Music app.
+    Go to the Music player.

   p (dots 1234)
     Go to the People (Contacts) app.